 Public, personal and moderating engagement services.

-Five Time Canadian Olympian (Athletics) Charmaine Crooks, B.A is a Member of the Order of Canada (C.M) and a long serving advocate for sport and Athletes.
+Five Time Canadian Olympian and Olympic Silver Medalist (Athletics) Charmaine Crooks is a Member of the Order of Canada (C.M), entrepreneur, corporate director, global speaker and advocate for sport and Athletes.
+She is also an Executive Producer and freelance television and major events host.